 The Town of Southwest Ranches, Florida contracts its solid waste (garbage) collection, disposal and recycling services.
 The Town offers quality services at competitive rates.

-No changes in total rates are proposed for FY 2022.
+No changes in total rates are adopted for FY 2022.

-Information about this fund includes: a fund summary of finances, a narrative summary of the fund's operations, a summary of revenues, a summary of expenditures with expenditure history, and modifications to the programs, and a copy of any Capital Improvement Projects which are associated with this fund.
+Information about this fund includes: a narrative summary of the fund's operations, a fund summary of finances, a summary of expenditures with expenditure history, and modifications to the programs, and a copy of any Capital Improvement Projects which are associated with this fund.